emaishoaib/quire/README.md

 **Merged files are trashed only after the save succeeds.** Trashing first would leave their pages existing only in memory until the save, and a failed save would lose them from disk.

+**Renaming uses only the model stored on the Mac.** macOS 27 lets apps send prompts to Apple's cloud model too, through `PrivateCloudComputeLanguageModel`. `NameExtractor.swift` deliberately uses `SystemLanguageModel` alone, so a document's text never leaves the Mac.

+**Code finds the pattern and writes the name, and the model only reads.** Working out a pattern from file names is something plain code does reliably, and the same folder always gives the same pattern.
+The model's one job is reading values out of the document.
+Code then writes those values in the example names' own formats, so a date always comes out as `20260901` or `01.09.2026`, whichever the folder uses.

 **The app is started by hand in `AppDelegate.swift`.** `@main` on an AppKit delegate class expects a MainMenu nib to create the delegate, and this app has no nibs.
 Without the